Skip to content

 Ephesians 5:5

-At its worst, sin tears you away from God.
+The climactic consequence of sin is that it tears you away from God.
 Suddenly you find yourself on one side of a wide chasm with God on the other.
 Yes, sin will do that, even to a believer.
 Especially to a believer.
 Satan loves to prey on believers.

 We have met the enemy, and it is in us.
 “The heart is deceitful above all things and beyond cure.
 Who can understand it?”
 (Jeremiah 17:9)